 Treatment is intended to restore your normal sleep cycle by adjusting your body clock.
 Your doctor will recommend the most effective treatment based on your lifestyle and symptoms.

 The following are the recommended way to treat DSWPD:

 - Good sleeping habits are essential.
 Adolescents and children with DSWPD should develop and keep good sleeping habits.

 It would help if you had a consistent sleep schedule, including going to bed and getting up at the same time every day, even on vacations.

-- Modifying the bedtime routine DSWPD treatment can be done in one of two ways: either advancing or delaying your internal clock.
+- Modifying the bedtime routine of DSWPD treatment can be done in one of two ways: advancing or delaying your internal clock.

 - The internal clock is advanced.
-It simply means that the bedtime is moved a little earlier each night until it reaches the desired time.
+It means bedtime is moved earlier each night until it reaches the desired time.

 - The internal clock is delayed.
 This technique moves the bedtime one to three hours or more lately each night until the desired time.
 It may require a few days of no social activities.